DataDog/chaos-controller/docs/network_failure.md

 # Network failure ([example](../config/samples/network_failure.yaml))

-The `networkFailure` field provides an automated way of dropping the connection between a pod and a service.
-Please note that the connection is dropped when outgoing from the pod you targeted.
-It means you can prevent the targeted pod from querying an API but not from being queried.
+The `networkFailure` field provides an automated way of dropping connections and corruption packets between a pod and a service.
+Please note that for the connection drop failure, the connection is only dropped when outgoing from the pod you targeted.
+For dropping connections, it means you can prevent the targeted pod from querying an API but not from being queried.
 However, if the call to query to targeted pod is using TCP, the SYN-ACK answer to establish the connection will never be sent and the result will be quite the same.

-The injector injects iptables rules in a dedicated iptables chain.
-The chain is created during the injection and has a unique name formed with the `CHAOS-` prefix and with a part of the `Disruption` Kubernetes resource UUID.
-All iptables injection are done in the `filter` table and during the `OUTPUT` step.
+The packet corruption also leads to some interesting test cases where some random portion of the packet will be corrupted.

+The injector makes use of tc commands to corrupt and drop packets.
+This command makes use of qdics to define a set of hierarchical classes with different filters.

-On cleaning, it removes all the injected rules by clearing the dedicated chain and by removing it.
+On cleaning, it removes all the injected qdiscs and thier classes and filters.

-## Allow establishment

-The `allowEstablishment` field allows you to drop established connections packets only.
-It means you can allow the connection to be established between the pod and the impacted service but then drop packets.

-It adds the `-m conntrack --ctstate ESTABLISHED` flags to the injected iptables `DROP` rules.